codedzifa/SEPSIS-ANALYSIS-USING-API/README.md

 ## Resources

-Here are some ressources you would read to have a good understanding of FastAPI :
+Here are some resources you should read to have a good understanding of FastAPI :

 - [Tutorial - User Guide](https://fastapi.tiangolo.com/tutorial/)
 - [Video - Building a Machine Learning API in 15 Minutes ](https://youtu.be/C82lT9cWQiA)